cloudflarearchive/backgrid/README.md

 ## Commercial Support

-If there's a feature that you would like me to implement or a bug you'd like me to fix, you can contact me at this [email address](mailto:cloudflare@gmail.com).
+If there's a feature that you would like me to implement or a bug you'd like me to fix, you can contact me at this [email address](mailto:jwong@cloudflare.com).

 ## License
-Copyright (c) 2013 Jimmy Yuen Ho Wong
+Copyright (c) 2013-present Cloudflare, Inc.
 Licensed under the [MIT license](LICENSE-MIT "MIT License").